odkr/lpassh-add/README.md

 # lpassh-add

-**lpassh-add** works just like [OpenSSH](https://www.openssh.com)'s **ssh-add**, that is, it unlocks your SSh private keys, but it retrieves the passphrases for those keys from LastPass, if possible.
+**lpassh-add** works just like [OpenSSH](https://www.openssh.com)'s **ssh-add**, that is, it unlocks your SSH private keys, but it retrieves the passphrases for those keys from LastPass, if possible.
 It is a *dumb* wrapper around **ssh-add** and the [LastPass command line client](https://github.com/lastpass/lastpass-cli).